Patagonia Down With It Parka

 If you’re on the hunt for a casual winter jacket, there are a number of high-quality options.
 The Marmot Montreal is another great choice that's similar to the Down With It in design, but with a few features that set it apart.
 For one, it contains hydrophobic down (700-fill), which lends an extra layer of security in wet snow or rain.
 Second, the Marmot is a whole 7 inches shorter than the Patagonia (classified as thigh-length rather than knee-length), which gives it more freedom of movement but less warmth and coverage overall.
 And third, it comes with a fur-brimmed hood for added style points and a fleece-lined interior for extra coziness.
 But with no flap covering the front zipper, noticeably less warmth during our testing, and thinner, less durable face fabric and zippers, it’s less of a performance piece than the Patagonia.
 For just $14 more, we give the edge to the Down With It for its impressively durable build and extra warmth-related features.

-The North Face’s Metropolis III Parka is another comparable option, offering the same lightweight and baffled design as the Down With It and Montreal.
-Unlike the Patagonia, the TNF features a dramatic drop-tail hem, which gives it urban styling and slightly more mobility around the knees with a shorter length in the front (the Metropolis measures 38.375 in. down the center back).
-You get noticeably less warmth with the TNF, which features lower-quality 550-fill down and a 1-pound 11.5-ounce build, and the face fabric is significantly thinner at 1.47 ounce per square yard (the Patagonia is 2.3 oz/sqyd).
-With both parkas priced at $299, the clear edge goes to the Patagonia, but some might appreciate the styling of the Metropolis.
+The North Face’s Metropolis Parka is another comparable option, offering the same lightweight and baffled design as the Down With It and Montreal.
+Unlike the Patagonia, the TNF features a drop-tail hem, which gives you slightly more mobility around the knees with a shorter length in front (the Metropolis measures 37 in. down the center back).
+However, you get noticeably less warmth with the TNF, which features lower-quality 550-fill down and a 1-pound-11.5-ounce build, and the face fabric is significantly thinner at 1.47 ounce per square yard (the Patagonia is 2.3 oz/sqyd).
+With both parkas priced around $300, the clear edge goes to the Patagonia, but some might appreciate the styling of the Metropolis.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!